 Cleveland Hopkins Airport Layout

-CLE has a single two-level passenger terminal with three operational concourses — A, B, and C. Concourse A handles Frontier, Spirit and international arrivals; Concourse B serves Delta and Southwest; and Concourse C handles American, United, Alaska, JetBlue and Air Canada Express.
+CLE has a single two-level passenger terminal with three operational concourses — A, B, and C. On the airport’s own airline listings, Concourse A handles Frontier along with international arrivals; Concourse B serves Delta and Southwest; and Concourse C handles American, United, Alaska, JetBlue and Air Canada.
 The former Concourse D has been vacant since 2014 when United wound down its hub, so the airport works from these three concourses, which connect airside after security.
+The CLEvolution modernization program is underway, with a replacement terminal targeted for 2032, so the concourse layout you fly through today is unchanged for the time being.

 The terminal is split between an upper departures/ticketing level and a lower arrivals level with baggage claim and ground transportation.
 All of the designated smoking areas are outdoors on the lower level.